Insects in a Child's Ear

 is a tightly wedged seed or bean, water may cause the object to swell.

-Your child's doctor will figure out other treatment that your child might need.
-In
+Your child's healthcare provider will figure out other treatment that your child might

-If your child is so upset he or she can't be calmed or hold still long enough to touch
+If your child is so upset they can't be calmed or hold still long enough to touch

 the ear and safely remove the object